OkutaniDaichi0106/gomoqt/docs/moqt/content/en/docs/moq/consume_track.md

         go func(gr *moqt.GroupReader) { // Read frames in parallel
             defer gr.Close()

+            frame := moqt.NewFrame(0) // Create buffer for reuse
             for {
-                frame, err := gr.ReadFrame()
+                err := gr.ReadFrame(frame)
                 if err != nil {
                     // End of group or error
                     break
                 }

                 // Process the frame
-                // The raw payload data can be accessed with frame.Bytes() }
+                // The raw payload data can be accessed with frame.Body() }
         }(gr)
     }